 - Abstract assessments as well as CVs will be considered in the appraisal of Congress bursary applications.

-Notification of outcomes of assessment for oral presentation and Congress bursaries, and confirmation of acceptance of abstracts to the Congress, are expected to be available on April 11, 2023.
+Notification of outcomes of assessment for oral presentation and FEBS Congress bursaries, and confirmation of acceptance of abstracts to the Congress, are expected to be available in early April 2024.

-- Registration deadline for abstract submitters: March13, 2023
+- Registration deadline for abstract submitters: March 8, 2024

 Abstracts submitted to the FEBS Young Scientists’ Forum (YSF)

-a.
-Only invited speakers should select the Plenary Lecture, Symposia or Short Talk track.
+● Only invited speakers should select the Plenary Lecture, Symposia and Special Session tracks.
 All other submissions must be into the Posters tracks (‘Posters – Research’ and ‘Posters – Education’; please take care you select the right one).

-b.
-If you would like your abstract submitted into the Poster track to be considered for presentation as a Short Talk or Speed Talk, please answer 'Yes' to the question about oral presentation.
-Presenters whose abstracts are accepted for Short Talks will be integrated into the Symposia schedules; those accepted as Speed Talks will be integrated into the Speed Talk Sessions, and will also be presented as Posters; and all remaining eligible oral presentation submissions will be accepted as Posters.
+● If you would like your abstract submitted into the Poster track to be considered for presentation as a Symposia Talk or Speed Talk, please answer 'Yes' to one or both questions asking about these oral presentation options.
+Presenters whose abstracts are accepted for Symposia Talks will be integrated into the Symposia schedules; those accepted as Speed Talks will be integrated into the Speed Talk Sessions, and will also be presented as Posters; and all remaining eligible oral presentation submissions will be accepted as Posters.